oloomoses/my_enumerable_methods/README.md

   - my_none?
   - my_count
   - my_any?
-  - my_inject; with its testing method called multiply_els that return the multiples of the array.
+  - my_inject; with its testing method called multiply_els that multiplies all the elements of the array and returns the result.
   - my_map; it accepts either a proc or block.

 I have also created a tests.rb script for testing my_enumerable methods

 ## Built With